-- Print and fill out a copy of the DS-82 form available online at www.travel.state.gov ensure the for is complete dated and signed.
+- Print and fill out a copy of the DS-82 form, date and sign

-- Obtain a current U.S. sized passport photo for bio-metric passports (color, 2×2 inches, white background, face forward)
+- Obtain one current U.S. sized passport photo (color, 2×2 inches, white background, face forward)

-Passport applications for children under age 16, who have or have not had a passport in the past, must be submitted in person at a passport agency or authorized passport application acceptance facility.
-The child must be present.
-Both parents or guardians should appear with the child.
-If both parents/guardians cannot be present, see parental consent for additional document requirements.
+Passport applications for children under age 16, who have or have not had a passport in the past, must be submitted in person at a passport agency or authorized passport application acceptance facility, i.e. the child must be present.
+Minors must be accompanied by all persons possessing legal custody (parent(s), guardian(s), court appointed custodian(s)).
+If any person custodian cannot be present a notarized DS-3053 is required.

 Please note that you must provide your child’s Social Security Number in accordance with the FAST Act.